Working Papers

 Presentations: Bertram Scholar Dinner; Canadian Sustainable Finance Network Conference; Federal Reserve Board; FMA Doctoral Student Consortium Workshop; Queen's University; UQAM; University of St. Gallen; University of Toronto empirical microeconomics seminar; University of Toronto financial economics seminar; University of Toronto Rotman finance seminar

 Abstract: As economic damages from hurricanes rise due to climate change, banks will need to invest internally to update their risk management framework.
 This paper tests whether financial distress affects a bank's ability to adapt to emerging risks.
-Distressed banks are 8 percentage points more likely to accept loans exposed to hurricane risk and charge 85 basis points less for risky loans.
-This increase in risk taking is likely due to an under-investment in updating the risk management framework, since results are stronger for financially-constrained banks.
+Empirically, distressed banks take on relatively more emerging risk; they are 15 percentage points less likely to securitize loans that are exposed to hurricane risk and charge 88 basis points less for risky loans.
+Results are stronger for financially-constrained banks and are likely due to under-investing in risk management.
 Results are unlikely due to moral hazard, since distressed banks reduce borrower income risk.
-Further, accepting more loans exposed to hurricane risk is associated with lower future profitability.
-Overall, financial distress affects a bank's ability to adapt to emerging risks.

 Presentations: Texas A&M University*